Are you learning Italian? Thinking about downloading apps for learning Italian instead of taking classes?

 This list also includes apps that you can use to practice your conversational skills so you can actually speak Italian.
 It's divided into categories to help you decide which app is best for your learning languages your way.

-Then we'll move on to the apps best for speaking and listening, full immersion, and learning vocabulary.
+Then I'll move on to the apps best for speaking and listening, full immersion, and learning vocabulary.

 Italian Language Apps for Beginners